ExpressionEngine/ExpressionEngine-User-Guide/docs/development/extensions.md

  ```

 TIP: A single add-on can interact with as many hooks as you want.

-## `ext.[addon_name].php`

-Prior to ExpressionEngine 6.4.0 and 7.2.0, all code that was used to hook into the core was placed in our `ext.[addon_name].php` file.
-However, now that file mainly just extends the `Extension` service and routes ExpressionEngine to reference the `Extensions` folder in our add-on.

 ## `AddonName/Extensions`
 Once we've added the ability to hook into the core with our add-on, an `Extensions` folder is created.
 The CLI will generate a class and a respective file for each core hook we wish to use.